Four Teachers Detained in Iran and Several Others Summoned to Court After Peaceful Sit-In

 Rouhollah Mardani: In June 2018, Mardani, a graduate student in Persian literature at the University of Tehran who had also worked as a teacher in the city of Nourabad in Lorestan Province, was sentenced by a preliminary court to six years in prison.
 He was also banned for two years from political and social activities and prohibited from leaving the country for two years.
 Mardani was imprisoned for taking part in peaceful protests on campus in late January 2018; the charges he was convicted of are unclear.
 He is in Evin Prison.

-Mohammad Habibi: Arrested for peacefully advocating teachers’ rights, Habibi was sentenced by a preliminary court in August 2018 to seven years in prison and 74 lashes.
+Mohammad Habibi: Arrested for peacefully advocating teachers’ rights, Habibi was sentenced by a preliminary court in August 2018 to 10 years in prison (7.5 of which he will have to serve) and 74 lashes.
 He was also banned for two years from political and social activities and prohibited from leaving the country for two years.
 Habibi was convicted of the following charges: “assembly and collusion against national security,” “propaganda against the state” and “disturbing public order.”
 He is in the Great Tehran Penitentiary.